 Baskerville is next.
 This serif font, designed by John Baskerville, is a beautiful font with soft serifs that are great for body copy or adding personality to a headline.
 Baskerville is a great font for print and web design.
 Don’t forget about the contrast principle – it’s very critical in typography.

 Now that I’ve given you four versatile fonts, you might still be confused of how to best pair them.
-Look below as I’ve given you some examples of how to pair these four fonts.
-If you notice, there is a pattern: using serif and sans-serif together creates contrast!
+Here’s a tip: using serif and sans-serif together creates great contrast!